Other Sites |

 he arrived, Bertha still didn't know it — she wanted to say "Yes" but she had been called to

 Ethiopia.
-God showed her the answer by the story of Abraham receiving Isaac back.
+God showed her the answer as she re-read the story of Abraham receiving Isaac back (Gen. 22:1-19).
 She

-said Tony was her Isaac.
+said, "So Tony is my Isaac?" and God said, "Yes".
 The same evening Tony was in a hotel room in Cairo, and the

 room filled with the sense of God's presence, saying it would work out (he had to lie on the